-During this year the Trust invested £2m in a 6 month deposit account with Lloyds with a guaranteed interest at the end of the 6 month term of £33,205.48.
+During this year, the Trust invested its reserves in a deposit account with Lloyds, which was guaranteed interest of £258,043 during this accounting period.

 c.
 Principal risks and uncertainties

 The Trustees have assessed the major risks to which the Academy Trust is exposed, especially in the operational areas, such as teaching, health & safety, safeguarding and school trips, and in relation to the control of finances and strategical development of the Trust.
 They have introduced systems, including operational procedures and internal financial controls in order to minimise risk and have agreed a Risk Management Strategy and Risk Management Plan, which incorporates a Risk Register.
 The Risk Management Plan is constantly reviewed in light of any new information and formally reviewed annually.